fr4nc15co/BLE-HM10/README.md

 4. Open your Mit APP inventor app in your device

 ### How to use the app
-1. Connect the BLE module to the Arduino or IoT device.
+1. Connect the BLE module to the Arduino, Microchip board or IoT device.
 It should be blinking.
 2. Scan for new devices and click the one you want to connect.
-It should appear like: "Selected <NAME>"
+Look for the name of the module (Predefined <NAME> = "BT05-xx").
+It should appear like: "Selected <NAME>".
+2b.
+A new option has been added to show only devices with BT in the name.
 3. Click Connect.
 Once connected, it should appear "Connected to <NAME>"
 4. You can write messages and click send or you can receive message
 5. To clear the list, click CLS